Sebastien2020/rancheros-cloud-config/README.md

 # RancherOS cloud-config
-rancheros-cloud-config.sh script to generate cloud-config.yml for RancherOS iPXE boot and install
+rancheros-cloud-config.sh script to generate cloud-config.yml for RancherOS iPXE boot and install on Vultr hosts (https://www.vultr.com)

 # Use in conjunction with iPXE boot script
 ```